JohnLezama/Maker-Portfolio/README.md

 Date: 2024-2025 Season

 As the Mechanical Lead for my High School's FRC Robotics team I held several key responsibilities:
-* I helped build a large part of the prototyping and assemmbly of the competition robot
+* I helped build a large part of the prototyping and assembly of the competition robot
 * Prepared and presented mechanical lessons for the new members.
 * Led over 30 members in the construction of the field elements.